Zipcar Celebrates #WomenInScience

 Rana is the Director of Quality Assurance at our Boston headquarters, a role that combines her love of the technical and design aspects of engineering.
 Growing up with a father in engineering, Rana was surrounded by math and science at home.
 The black and white nature of math continued to draw Rana into the field—she received her master’s in physics and worked with lasers and polymers for a while before picking up coding and taking on a software engineering position.
 After that, Rana worked as a project and program manager but couldn’t deny the fact that she was a software engineer at heart, leading her to her current QA position at Zipcar.

-An astronomy-major-turned-software-engineer, Williams works remotely in Chicago.
-She studied both astronomy and physics at school in Wisconsin but ultimately decided to stick with a mathematics degree after struggling with certain physics courses and realizing she wanted to strengthen her math foundation.
+A math-major-turned-software-engineer, Williams works remotely in Chicago.
+She studied both astronomy and physics at school in Wisconsin but ultimately decided to stick with a mathematics degree because she wanted to strengthen her math foundation.
 Williams came to Zipcar as an intern two and a half years ago, working on the Jarvis team, and has been with the company ever since.

 Though Rana and Williams both work in the engineering department, they contribute to different pieces of the Zipcar tech-puzzle.
 From how they got started in their respective fields to what they would name their Zipcar, Rana and Williams share their experience in STEM and what it’s like behind the wheel at Zipcar.